alexmoed/MasterClass/README.md

 Animated gif example output

-## Postshot Export System
+## Added functionality: Postshot Export System

 This implementation features a specialised export system designed specifically for Postshot compatibility.
 The export process:

 1. Automatically creates versioned output directories (v001, v002, etc.)
 2. Combines multiple object masks into a single binary mask
 3. Adds the binary mask as an alpha channel to the original image WITHOUT premultiplication
-4. Exports as PNG files with the alpha channel in Postshot's required format
+4. Exports as PNG files with the alpha channel unmultiplied, designed for Postshot
 ## Postshot Mask Processing

 ## POSTSHOT MASK EXPORTING